 Police open fire at the Ipswich Mills Strike, June 10, 1913 - On June 10, 1913, police fired into a crowd of protesting immigrant workers at the Ipswich hosiery mill.
 A young Greek woman named Nicholetta Paudelopoulou was shot in the head and killed by police.
 Fifteen persons, including the local leaders of the I.W.W. were taken into custody.

-The Great Salem Fire, June 25, 1914 - Salem, Massachusetts burned on June 25, 1914.
-It began with a series of explosions at the Korn leather factory on Boston street, and burned 253 acres, cut a swath a half-mile wide and a mile-and-a-half long through the city.
+The Great Salem Fire, June 25, 1914 - A raging fire a half-mile mile wide and a mile-and-a-half long burned a swath through the city.
 Almost half of the population of 48,000 people lost their homes.
-Read more […]

 Saving the Rooster - The gilded weathercock at the First Church in Ipswich has graced the steeple of every church at that location since the middle of the 18th Century.